Astral-Studios/acerex-docs/src/routes/cobblecore-skyblock/getting-started/introduction/+page.md

 # Tips for New Players

 - **Don't fall off.** It sounds obvious but the void is instant death and you'll lose your inventory.
 Build barriers around the edges of your island early.
 - **Never leave lava unsecured.** A misplaced lava bucket can destroy your island.
 Always place lava carefully and have a water bucket ready.
+Fire Tick is on!
-- **Vote every day.** `/vote` is free rewards for doing almost nothing — it adds up quickly over a season.
+- **Vote every day.** `/vote` is free rewards for doing almost nothing, it adds up quickly over a season.
 - **Save your saplings.** Always replant trees immediately.
 Running out of wood on a Skyblock island is one of the most frustrating setbacks.
 - **Don't rush to expand.** A well-designed small island beats a messy large one.
 Plan your layout before laying down permanent structures.
 - **Teaming up helps.** A co-op partner can watch farms, split costs on spawners, and keep the island running while you're offline.
 Use `/is invite` to bring someone aboard.